Mehni/PatchOperationWhatHappened/README.md

 - It's wise to PatchOperationWhatHappened.Log one level higher for a better overview.
 - Patching multiple things with `Defs/ThingDef[defName="FOO" or defName="BAR"]` in one operation may result in confusing (but correct) output.
 The different XML nodes each get logged individually.
 - Put the logged message in a good text editor with XML syntax highlighting.
-I also recommend to auto-format it as XML.